Hampton Kempton Waterworks Railway: Operation

 The locomotive, with driver, hauls passengers in covered carriages.
 Each has four seats abreast and proper housing and ramp for a wheelchair.
 The first section of track is a loop, which operates on selected non-winter weekends.
 The steam locomotive being used is "Darent", built in 1903 (formerly of Provan Gas Works, Glasgow).
 Two diesel locomotives have added from a mine in Indonesia; they are in working order, but subject to some further restoration, so all trains are currently steam-hauled.

 The site has the sole Ransomes & Rapier crane nationally in working order..

 Initially the project was loaned a suitable steam engine by London Museum of Water & Steam - enabling the Kempton Railway to open on schedule in May 2013.
 The London Museum of Water & Steam also has a 400-yard section of alike track, open weekends.
 These form the two places in London for mid-size steam trains.
 At full size, seasonal trips such as the Cathedral Express operate on regular lines and "heritage" steam-engine lines, giving some mothballed lines a revival outside of London.

 Fleet List

 Further plans

-The planned second phase of the railway involves the construction of a further three miles of track, leading from the existing loop towards the Upper Sunbury Road, Hampton.
-This track will pass a reservoir.
+The planned second phase of the railway involves the construction of a further three miles of track, leading from the existing loop towards the Upper Sunbury Road, Hampton, and it will pass a reservoir.
 The restored track would run across land owned by Thames Water.
 On Monday 19 March 2018, the lease to extend the railway was signed at a ceremony attended by the CEO of Thames Water Steve Robertson, the Deputy Mayor Hounslow, Mayor of Spelthorne, Deputy Mayor of Richmond upon Thames and members of the heritage railway not-for-profit company; planning permission is sought.